MattHalloran/ReactGraphQLTemplate/README.md

 Once NPM is installed, you must install a few global NPM packages.
 This allows for CLI support
 1. Yarn - Allows code and package sharing between frontend and backend
     - npm install -g yarn
-2. Babel - Allows ES6 Javascript to run on the backend, since Express does not currently support it
+2. Nodemon - Listens for changes and automatically restarts server
-    - npm install -g babel-cli
+    - npm install -g nodemon

 ## Project setup